yetzt/counterclock/readme.md

 ## Usage

 There are three buttons: Button A (Green), Button B (Red) and Button C (Black).
-There#s also a vibrating motor, giving some haptic feedback.
+There's also a vibrating motor, giving some haptic feedback.

 After switching the device on, the game is started by pressing any button.
 The game starts in Lineup Mode.

 ### Lineup

 In Lineup Mode the timer is set to 30 Seconds and will count down to 0.
-At 0 the device switches to Jam Mode automatically and resumes the Period Clock if stopped.
+At 0 the device switches to Jam Mode automatically and resume the Period Clock if stopped.

 At five seconds the device will buzz.
 At four to one seconds, the device will do a short buzz every second.